Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Definitions and Statements

-It is clear that the previous theorem also applies for $s$-Gibbs measures.
-Indeed, while on the one hand any $s$-Gibbs measure $\mu$ for $f$ is a $u$-Gibbs measure for $f^{-1}$, on the other hand, a cocycle is fiber-bunched for $(f,\mu)$ if and only if it is fiber-bunched for $(f^{-1},\mu)$.
-Moreover, similar calculations to those of \cite{BoV04} gives us that the set $\mathcal B_\chi^{r,\alpha}(M) \setminus \mathcal O$ has infinite codimension, that is, it is locally contained in finite unions of closed submanifolds with arbitrarily large codimension.
-Theorem \ref{theo: main} should be compared to \cite{Almost}, where the author proved that an open and dense set of $C^{r,\alpha}$ cocycles over a $\chi$-hyperbolic and ergodic measure with local product structure have at least one positive Lyapunov exponent.
+It is clear that Theorem \ref{theo: main} above also applies for $s$-Gibbs measures.
+Indeed, while on the one hand $\mu$ is $s$-Gibbs for $f$ iff it is $u$-Gibbs for $f^{-1}$, on the other hand a cocycle is fiber-bunched for $(f,\mu)$ iff it is fiber-bunched for $(f^{-1},\mu)$.
+Moreover, similar calculations to those of \cite{BoV04} imply that the complement $\mathcal B_\chi^{r,\alpha}(M) \setminus \mathcal O$ has infinite codimension, that is, it is locally contained in finite unions of closed submanifolds with arbitrarily large codimension.
+Theorem \ref{theo: main} should be compared to \cite{Almost}, where the author proved that an open and dense set of $C^{r,\alpha}$ cocycles over an ergodic $\chi$-hyperbolic measure with local product structure such that each of the cocycles has at least one positive Lyapunov exponent.

-At this point it would be interesting to exhibit non-trivial examples of open sets of cocycles which are not fiber-bunched and having simple Lyapunov spectrum.
+At this point it would be interesting to exhibit non-trivial examples of open sets of cocycles which are not fiber-bunched and yet have simple Lyapunov spectrum.
 By non-trivial examples we mean, for instance, not having dominated decomposition.

-The proof of our theorem makes use of the simplicity criterion established by Avila and Viana \cite{AvV1} and the symbolic description of non-uniformly hyperbolic systems given by Sarig \cite{Sa13} and Ben Ovadia \cite{Ova16}.
+The proof of Theorem \ref{theo: main} has two main ingredients: the first is the simplicity criterion established by Avila and Viana \cite{AvV1}, and the second is the symbolic description of non-uniformly hyperbolic diffeomorphisms given by Sarig \cite{Sa13} and Ben Ovadia \cite{Ova16}.

+We would also like to mention that our result can be extended to the case when the base dynamics is the class of billiards considered by Lima and Matheus in \cite{LM16}, since their symbolic description is the same as the ones given in \cite{Sa13,Ova16}.